anhvu2889/miu-cs525-asd/README.md

 2. Create a new branch for your feature or bug fix.
 3. Commit your changes with a descriptive message.
 4. Submit a pull request for review.

----

-## Contact
-For questions or suggestions, please reach out to the course instructor or create an issue in the repository.